 The valuation of the Company's Level 2 financial assets held by SIDCO and SPTC are based upon securities pricing policies and procedures utilized by third-party pricing vendors.
-The Company had no Level 3 financial assets at December 31, 2018 or 2017 that were required to be measured at fair value on a recurring basis.
-The Company's Level 3 financial liabilities at December 31, 2018 consist entirely of the estimated contingent consideration of \$12,120 resulting from an acquisition (See Note 14).
+The Company had no Level 3 financial assets at December 31, 2019 or 2018 that were required to be measured at fair value on a recurring basis.
+The Company's Level 3 financial liabilities at December 31, 2019 and 2018 consist entirely of the estimated fair value of the contingent consideration resulting from an acquisition (See Note 14).
 The fair value of the contingent consideration was determined using a Monte-Carlo simulation model.
-Key assumptions for the Monte-Carlo simulation model include expected revenues, expected volatility, risk-free rate and correlation coefficient.
-The Company had no Level 3 financial liabilities as of December 31, 2017 that were required to be measured at fair value on a recurring basis.
-There were no transfers of financial assets between levels within the fair value hierarchy during 2018.
+Key assumptions for the Monte-Carlo simulation model include expected revenues, expected volatility, risk-free rate and other factors.
+There were no transfers of financial assets between levels within the fair value hierarchy during 2019.